HOW TO FILE A SMALL CLAIM

 First, you will prepare a Notice of Claim, which is provided by the clerk, or by following the link.
 This must be signed by you.
 The Notice of Claim may be filed in person at the Court or by mail.
-Send the Notice of Claim, along with the $29.00 filing fee (check payable to KCDC) to:
+Send the Notice of Claim to:

 Kitsap County District Court